 Each Management Agent is configured to upload data to one OMS.
 As a result, if there is a firewall between the Management Agent and its OMS, you must configure the firewall to allow the Management Agent to upload data to the OMS using the upload URL.

 In addition, each OMS must be able to contact any Management Agent in your enterprise so it can check for the availability of the Management Agent.
 As a result, you must be sure that your firewall is configured so that each OMS you deploy can communicate over HTTP or HTTPS with any Management Agent in your enterprise.

 Otherwise, an OMS without access to a particular Management Agent may report incorrect information about whether or not the Management Agent is up and running.

 See Also:"About Availability" in the Enterprise Manager online help for information about how Enterprise Manager determines host and Management Agent availability.

 See Also:"About Application Service Level Management" in the Enterprise Manager Online Help

-Enterprise Manager uses the industry-standard Internet Control Message Protocol (ICMP) and User Datagram Protocol (UDP) to transfer data between Beacon and the network components you are monitoring.
+Enterprise Manager uses the industry-standard Internet Control Message Protocol (ICMP) and User Datagram Protocol (UDP) to transfer data between Oracle Beacons and the network components you are monitoring.
 There may be situations where your Web application components and the Beacons you use to monitor those components are separated by a firewall.
 In those cases, you must configure your firewall to allow ICMP, UDP and HTTP traffic.